A great neighborhood sells a home, real estate agents say. It also helps your home hold value and makes it easy to sell when you decide to move on.

 Don’t think you know a place if you’ve only seen it in the middle of a weekday.
 Return repeatedly, at night and on weekends, to get a realistic picture.

 8. Crime numbers are low

 Don’t buy into a neighborhood without checking its crime statistics.
-City police department websites often publish them.
-In Chicago, for example, weekly crime statistics are reported by police district.
+Check municipal police department websites for statistics or search local newspaper sites.

 Where school test scores are strong, home prices are high.
-Search GreatSchools.org for the schools’ scores in the neighborhood you’re considering.
-Ratings are based on performance on state standardized tests.
-(GreatSchools’ rating system is explained here.)
+Search the GreatSchools website for ratings of schools in the neighborhood you’re considering.
+The nonprofit’s ratings are based on academic data such as standardized test scores.

 10. It’s walkable

 Do cars dominate?
 Or do sidewalks and streets encourage pedestrians and bicyclists?
 Sidewalks wide enough for outdoor cafes, benches and strolling give a place a neighborly feel.

 Look up an address or ZIP code on the Walk Score website or mobile app to obtain a “walkability” rating for neighborhoods or cities.
 Scores range from zero (“car dependent”) to 100 (“walker’s paradise”).
 They are based on walking distances to area amenities, population density and road metrics like block length.

 11. Bus stops abound